 Wadsworth Animal Hospital located in Lakewood, CO has provided area residents with compassionate pet wellness care for over thirty-five years.
 Our dedication to excellent veterinary care extends from our team of veterinarians to all members of our staff.
 This commitment allows us to provide Denver dog and cat owners with the personalized service they expect and deserve.

-Our Lakewood veterinary team of Dr. Eric L. Eisen, Dr. Erika Olson, and Dr. Heather Moffett brings decades of combined experience to our clinic.
+Our Lakewood veterinary team of Dr. Eric L. Eisen, Dr. Erika Olson, Dr. Heather Moffett, and Dr. Heidi Leder brings decades of combined experience to our clinic.
 Their excellent performance as veterinary professionals shines through with each pet they treat.
 We are very proud of our entire team and the pet healthcare knowledge they bring to our establishment.